fcoury/octopi/pages/issues.markdown

 	  user: schacon
 	  state: open

-### Search Issues ###

-You can search through a projects issues as well with

-	issues/search/:user/:repo/:state/:q

 ### Open and Close Issues ###

-To open a new issue on a project, make a POST to
+To open a new issue on a project, make a authorized POST to

 	issues/open/:user/:repo